 8. The target SEALDD server sends the received data to the target VAL server via the notification message.
-Optionally, the target SEALDD server may only send the identifier of the received data to the target VAL server in the notification message, the target VAL server can obtain the stored data originated from the source VAL server, by invoking the Sdd_DataStorage_Fetch API to the target SEALDD server, as specified in clause 9.5.2.2.
+Optionally, the target SEALDD server may only send the identifier of the received data to the target VAL server in the notification message, the target VAL server obtains the stored data originated from the source VAL server, by invoking the Sdd_DataStorage_Fetch API to the target SEALDD server, as specified in clause 9.5.2.2.